evert/evert.github.com/_posts/2015/2015-02-03-whats-in-a-link.md

      * Returns the target of the link.
      *
      * The target must be a URI or a Relative URI reference.
      *
      * @return string
      */
     function getHref();

     /**
-     * Returns the relationship type of the link.
+     * Returns the relationship type(s) of the link.
      *
+     * This method returns 0 or more relationship types for a link, expressed
+     * as an array of strings.
+     *
-     * The returned value should be either a simple keyword or an absolute URI.
+     * The returned values should be either a simple keyword or an absolute
-     * In case a simple keyword is used, it should match one from the IANA
+     * URI.
+In case a simple keyword is used, it should match one from the
-     * registry at:
+     * IANA registry at:
      *
      * http://www.iana.org/assignments/link-relations/link-relations.xhtml
      *